zcash/librustzcash/components/zcash_encoding/README.md

 # zcash_encodings

-Zcash-related types that require stable binary encodings for use throughout the Zcash ecosystem.
+This library provides common encoding and decoding operations for stable binary encodings used throughout the Zcash ecosystem.

 ## License